Beroyal01/elist_analysis-/README.md

 <img width="770" alt="image" src="https://github.com/user-attachments/assets/c51e08dc-c23b-4d61-bd67-2e1a4f43615b" />
 <img width="816" alt="image" src="https://github.com/user-attachments/assets/7e087fa6-a45a-42ff-8401-659a148b1021" />

-ByteCart generated over $28M in sales from 2019 to 2022, with total sales volume experiencing a brief exponential increase of 163%, rising from approximately $3.8M in 2019 to over $10M in 2020.
-However, from 2020 to 2022, total sales, average order volume, and order count all saw significant declines, with total sales dropping by 46%, AOV decreasing by 10%, and order count falling by 40% in 2022.
-Despite this decline, each year has seen its highest average total sales of approximately $2.8M, AOV of $271.86 , and order count count of 10,787 in Q4 of the year.
+- From 2019 to 2022, ByteCart generated over $28M in total sales.
+- Sales surged 163% between 2019 and 2020, jumping from $3.8M to over $10M, marking a brief period of exponential growth.
+- However, from 2020 to 2022, sales trends reversed, with:
+Total sales dropping by 46%
+AOV decreasing by 10%
+Order count falling by 40% in 2022
+- Despite the decline, Q4 remained the strongest quarter each year, consistently reaching:
+Total sales of ~$2.8M
+AOV of $271.86
+Order count of 10,787